hailg/jingle-ios-patch/README.md

     * [XMPPFramework](https://github.com/robbiehanson/XMPPFramework):
 Just do a normal git clone.

 2. Make your own project.
-This task take quite a long time, you should see how nativeclient project is organized and do the same thing to your project.
+This task takes quite a long time, you should see how voiceclient project is organized and do the same thing to your project.
 Make sure to include enough libaries and some compile flags.
-To make thing simple, I will ignore this step and use the nativeclient project myself.
+To make thing simple, I will ignore this step and use the voiceclient project myself.
+If you are going to copy third_party folder to your project, make sure you don't change its name.
+It will be painful to update the build settings of those projects.
+One more thing, please change your project files to use .mm extension instead of .m.
+This will help us a lot because we need to call some C++ code.

+3. Add XMPPFramework to your project.
+This quite easy, just follow the guide from their site.

+4. After those steps, you should make a build, just make sure everything works well.

+5.